dobbygotcheva/Coffee-Management-Store/README.md

 - H2 Database for the lightweight database solution
 - Coffee community for inspiration

-## 📞 Support

-If you encounter any issues or have questions, please:
-1. Check the troubleshooting section above
-2. Search existing issues
-3. Create a new issue with detailed information

 ---

 **Enjoy managing your coffee shop! ☕**